Braves vs. Red Sox MLB Betting Odds, Trends & Prediction

 The total has gone UNDER in 5 of Atlanta’s last 6 games against Boston

-The total has gone UNDER in 13 of Boston’s last 18 games at home
+The total has gone OVER in 4 of Boston’s last 5 games at home

 Braves vs. Red Sox MLB BETTING PREDICTION

 Take Atlanta.
-The Braves are 18-6 in their last 24 interleague games, have won their last five games against an opponent from the American League East and are 36-12 in their last 48 games when playing on a Tuesday.
-On the other side, the Red Sox are just 3-7 in their last 10 games when playing the Braves at home, are 2-5 in their last seven meetings with an opponent from the National League East Division and are 3-8 in their last 11 games played in the month of June.
+The Braves are 7-3 in their last 10 games against the Red Sox, are 8-3 in their last 11 road meetings versus Boston and are 19-6 in their last 25 interleague games.
+On the other side, the Red Sox are just 3-7 in their last 10 home games and are 2-5 in their last seven interleague games.